Tikamin557/Ts-Core/docs/ModderGuide_LocationServices.md

 "Update": "OnTimeChange"
 ```

-This patch is applied after the player has spent at least **60 in-game minutes** in the current location.
+This condition becomes true after the player has remained in the current location for at least **60 in-game minutes**.

 > **Note:** `LocationElapsed` returns elapsed minutes, not the current time of day.
-Since the value changes as time passes, remember to set `Update` to `OnTimeChange`.
+Use `Update: OnTimeChange` when the patch needs to react as time passes.

 ---

-## PreviousLocation
+### PreviousLocation

-Returns the name of the location the player was in immediately before entering the current location.
+Returns the internal name of the location the player was in immediately before entering the current location.

-The returned value is the internal location name used by Stardew Valley (the same name used by Content Patcher).

-### Example — Check whether the player came from the Farm

 ```json
 "When": {